raphaellondner-okta/okta.github.io/_source/docs/api/resources/oauth2.md

 <span class="api-uri-template api-uri-get"><span class="api-label">POST</span> /oauth2/v1/token</span>

-The API takes an authorization code or a Refresh Token as the grant type and returns back an Access Token, ID Token and a Refresh Token.
+The API takes a grant type of either <em>authorization_code</em>, <em>password</em>, or <em>refresh_token</em> and the corresponding credentials and returns back an Access Token.
+A Refresh Token will be returned if the client supports refresh tokens and the offline_access scope is requested.
+Additionally, using the authorization code grant type will return an ID Token if the <em>openid</em> scope is requested.

 > Note:  No errors occur if you use this endpoint, but it isn’t useful until custom scopes or resource servers are available.
 We recommend you wait until custom scopes and resource servers are available.